varun-choraria/varun-choraria.github.io/bio.md

 title:  "Bio"
 permalink: /bio/
 ---
-Before you begin reading this section, I highly recommend you go through this README document.
-It encapsulates my working philosophy, definition of success and general work ethics.
+Before you begin reading this section, I highly recommend you go through this [README document.](https://www.notion.so/User-Guide-README-doc-to-Working-with-Varun-Choraria-VC-b2184156ac424b40992bff66ae0963a5) It encapsulates my working philosophy, definition of success and general work ethics.

+You may also download my updated [resume here.](https://drive.google.com/file/d/1P3k6PUUfqWLJpomtlsHdOINkFdDfnnx1/view?usp=sharing)

 For press, invites, or any other document that requires a photo, you may [use this.](https://photos.app.goo.gl/WafK5FLDMj3NTuRv6)
 <hr>